Best GIC Rates in Canada - 2021

 In order to open an EQ Bank GIC you will need to have a High Interest Saving Account.

-EQ Bank offers one of the highest interest on a savings account in Canada: 2.30%* everyday interest with their EQ Bank Savings Plus Account.
+EQ Bank offers a decent interest rate on savings account in Canada: 1.50%* everyday interest with their EQ Bank Savings Plus Account.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

 - motusbank Long-Term GIC.
-Earn 3.25% on your RRSP or 3.1% on your TFSA over a five year term.
+Earn 1.55% on your five year RRSP GIC or 1.55% on your TFSA over a five year term.

 How to Choose a GIC